0

 Travel Hacking allows passengers to fly to certain destinations with a side trip or detour in order to get some massive savings.

-Europe to Australia from ~€2234 which if flown directly the layovers can be rough with 7+ hour connections at times, that's why this is best used as an inspiration to visit multiple regions by building in stopovers and spend additional days in the Middle East (Jeddah), Singapore (easy access to South East Asia) or spend times along the thousands of islands that make up the Philippines.
+Europe to Australia from ~€2234 which if flown directly the layovers can be rough with 7+ hour connections at times, that's why this is best used as an inspiration to visit multiple regions by building in stopovers and spend additional days in the Middle East (Jeddah), Singapore (easy access to Southeast Asia) or spend times along the thousands of islands that make up the Philippines.

-Same technique can be used to travel from New York to Australia from $4000 and spend time in the Middle East, South East Asia and Philippines while still enjoying Australia.
+Same technique can be used to travel from New York to Australia from $3400 and spend time in the Middle East, South East Asia and Philippines while still enjoying a trip to Australia.
+Simple flights from Europe to Australia via India are usually available for €2600.

 Or what about France to New Zealand with stopovers in the United States and Japan from €3209.